derekrodgers/vancouver-trees-dashboard/README.md

 # Vancouver Street Trees Dashboard

-## Motivation

-**Target Audience:** Arborists at the Vancouver Board of Parks and Recreation.

-Street trees provide essential environmental and social benefits, including air quality improvement, urban cooling, and aesthetic enhancement.
-However, some neighbourhoods may have less tree coverage than others, impacting the overall urban canopy.
-This dashboard allows arborists to explore Vancouver's public street tree dataset to identify areas with lower tree coverage, assess species diversity, and make informed decisions about where new trees should be planted.

-## App Description

 The **Vancouver Street Trees Dashboard** is an interactive Shiny app that enables users to:

 - Filter street trees by **neighbourhood, height category, binomial species name, and common name**.